DucManhPhan/DucManhPhan.github.io/_posts/2019-11-28-How-to-use-Executor-Service-in-Multithreading-Java.md

     Because in thread pool, we only have only 1 thread, but we want to run 10 threads.
 So, after the first thread finished completely, the next thread will run.

+    It is versy useful for reactive programming when we just want to execute a single task in another thread.

+    Belows are some problems that we need to know when using **newSingleThreadExecutor()** method.

+    Suppose we run this code:

+    ```java
+    Executor executor = Executors.newSingleThreadExecutor();
+    Runnable task1 = () -> someReallyLongProcess();
+    Runnable task2 = () -> anotherReallyLongProcess();

+    executor.execute(task1);
+    executor.execute(task2);
+    ```

+    Obviously, task2 will have to wait for task1 to complete.
+So to handle this case, an Executor, whether it is single threaded or not, has to waiting queue.

+    Now this waiting queue is precisely specified.
+    - First, a task is added to the waiting queue when no threads is available.

+        So suppose we have an ExecutorService built on full thread and all the threads are busy.
+If a new task is submitted, it will be added to this waiting queue.

+    - The tasks are executed in the order of their submission.

+        In our example, we have guarantee that task1 will be executed before task2.
+This is very important in ordering our tasks.

+    But we can have some questions to need to answer:
+    - Can we know if a task is done or not?

+        No, we cannot know if a task is done or not.
+In fact, in this case, when we are using Runnable, it is not possible to query the Executor to know if a given task is executed or not.

+    - Can we cancel the execution of a task?

+        Yes, in the certain way, we can.
+In fact, what we can do is remove a task from the waiting queue.
+If the task has been started by the thread, it is not possible to cancel.

 4. use ```newScheduledThreadPool()``` method